patrix87/PowerShellGSM/README.md

 # Requirements

-A windows machine with at least Powershell 5.1 installed (Windows 10 or Windows Server 2016 or newer)
+A windows machine with at least PowerShell 5.1 installed (Windows 10 or Windows Server 2016 or newer)

-Some basic powershell knowledge.
+Some basic PowerShell knowledge.

 Some networking basics to configure port forwarding.